Spacetime foam correlation renders the cosmological constant (dark energy): Introduction

 Our proposal is as follows.
 Upon the ground state $|\alpha_i\rangle$ of the foamy spacetime (Planck lattice), we introduce the foamon field $\Phi_i$ or quantised ``foamon'', a quasi-particle, to describe the collective excitations of wormhole quantum nucleation, oscillation and absorption at short distances.
+This foamon field represents the long-range dynamics of background wormholes.
 It is analogous to the phonon excitations of collective vibration in the nuclear lattice or the magnon excitations of the collective spin wave of electrons in a crystal lattice.
 This differs from the usual spacetime description $g_{\mu\nu}+h_{\mu\nu}$ by the classical metric $g_{\mu\nu}$ and quantum fluctuation $h_{\mu\nu}$.
 The interactions (\ref{scalarc2}) induce the foamon field $\Phi_i$ coupling to physical operators $O_i$ as an infrared regulator at large distances.
 As a result, we show that the foamon field $\Phi_i$ correlation length renders the characteristic scale of the effective theories for the field operator $Q_i$.
 We apply this scenario to the Ricci scalar and cosmological constant of the Einstein theory for cosmology.
+As a result, we show how the long-range correlation length of background wormholes gives rise to the origin of the cosmological constant observed in the macroscopic universe.

 Section \ref {eucli} presents a general discussion on the foamon field theory, spectrum and correlation length.
 In Sec.~\ref {coleman}, we generalise the wormhole interaction (\ref{scalarc2}) to the foamon field interaction with the physical operators $O_i$, and discuss the renormalisation group equation by using $O_i$ as an infrared regulator.
 Section \ref{infrared} studies the scaling invariant domains of (i) the infrared fixed point in the symmetric phase and (ii) the ultraviolet fixed point in the symmetry-breaking phase, where numerous fermions are present.
 Sections \ref{effec} and \ref{effei} derive the foam-field induced effective action for the field operator $O_i$, in particular, Einstein's action for cosmology, focusing on dark energy, its equation of state and interaction with matter.